Fruitymo/UthingoSafetyApp/README.md

 ## Contribution Guidelines

 The initial version of the app is developed using MAUI composed of ```dotNet``` ```C#``` ```XAML```
-- First install visual studio 2022
+- First install visual studio 2022 and ensure you select MAUI as part of the dev tools
+- Install Blend for visula studio 2022
+- fork this repo, accept the contribution code of conduct